Pelvic Reconstruction

 Pelvic reconstruction refers to procedures done to restore the appearance and function of structures within the pelvis area.

-Why Might Pelvic Reconstruction Be Necessary?
+Why Pelvic Reconstruction May Be Necessary

 One of the more common reasons for pelvic reconstruction is pelvic organ prolapse, a condition where the pelvic floor tissues and muscles are no longer able to support pelvic organs.
 As a result, organs that include the vagina, rectum, bladder, cervix, uterus, and rectum may shift position and cause numerous problems.